samihaTasnim/website/src/pages/quotes.md

 > The meaning of the river flowing is not that all things are changing so that we cannot encounter them twice but that some things stay the same only by changing.
 > ~ Heraclitus, Heraclitus: The Cosmic Fragments

+> One day, in retrospect, the years of struggle will strike you as the most beautiful.
+>  ~ Sigmund Freud

+### Movies and series quotes
+> There are certain things in life where you know it’s a mistake, but you don’t really know it’s a mistake because the only way to know that it really is a mistake is to make that mistake and go, “Yup, that was a mistake”.
+So really, the bigger mistake would be to not make the mistake because then you’ll go about your whole life not knowing whether it was a mistake or not.
+> ~ season 1 episode 21 of “How I Met Your Mother?”